-The SCRD’s current Solid Waste Management Plan, adopted in 2011, outlines twenty-four initiatives that contribute to reaching targets by 2016.
+The SCRD’s current Solid Waste Management Plan, adopted in 2011, outlines twenty-four initiatives that contribute to reaching targets.

 There are two targets in the SCRD’s SWMP: